-Leaving lasting impressions is what Emerald Bay State Park is known for.
-The 1929 Vikingsholm house of Laura Knight is a marvel.
-Summer tours allow for views of Lake Tahoe and Fannette Island in beautiful Emerald Bay.
-Vikingsholm is nestled in majestic pines right on the lake, with a hiking trail covering two miles of remarkable lakeside scenery.
-Once done with the hike, Lake Tahoe provides for a chilly 60 degree swim.
+Emerald Bay State Park is known for leaving a lasting impression.
+The 1929 Vikingsholm house is nestled in majestic pines right on the shores of Lake Tahoe with a hiking trail covering two miles of remarkable lakeside scenery.
+Once done with the hike, you can enjoy a chilly 60 degree swim in the lake!

-Just because James Marshall did not get rich from gold mining doesn’t mean that people gave up.
-After realizing that gold was located in ore, deep underground, extensive tunnels were created to retrieve it at Empire Mine State Historic Park.
-Tour the mine’s maintenance shops, the opening of a mine shaft, and the gardens and house of mine owner William Bourn.
-The park makes for a great afternoon walking from site to site.
+After discovering that gold was located deep underground, extensive tunnels were created to retrieve it at Empire Mine State Historic Park.
+Visitors can enjoy a walking tour of the mine’s facilities, including the gardens and house of mine owner William Bourn.

-Yet more gold claims were staked in the Sierra foothills at Malakoff Diggins State Historic Park.
-The site of hydraulic mining that washed away mountainsides in search of gold was largely successful for miners, but devastating for farmers downstream.
-The mined mountainsides offer an incredible display of what hydraulic mining can do.
-Most impressive is the mid-1800s technology that left a lasting impact on California’s landscape.
-The park features easy walking trails, with one leading to a 600-foot deep mining pit.
+Site of the largest hydraulic gold mine in California, Malakoff Diggins State Historic Park, offers an incredible display of the damage that hydraulic mining can cause.
+Most impressive is the mid-1800s technology that left a lasting impact on California's landscape.
+The park features easy walking trails, including one that leads to an impressive 600-foot deep mining pit.
 The mining town is complete with a drug store, livery stable, and general store.

-Although Napa valley doesn’t have any gold mines, they do have plenty of estates worth their weight in gold.
-One estate that is commonly overlooked is that of Jack London.
-The most famous and successful author of his time left behind some 1,300 acres that is now California’s Jack London State Historic Park.
-The London residence offers a glimpse into the writer’s personal life with tours of The House of Happy Walls museum, and inviting hiking trails with oak trees, redwoods, streams, and deep canyons.
+Although Napa Valley doesn’t have any gold mines, they do have plenty of estates worth their weight in gold.
+One such estate is that of Jack London, the most famous and successful author of his time.
+London left behind some 1,300 acres now known as Jack London State Historic Park.
+Tour the London residence for a glimpse into the writer’s personal life and enjoy hiking trails with oak trees, redwoods, streams, and deep canyons.

-Sonoma Coast State Park adds to the scenery of Sonoma County with its rocky coves, tall bluffs, colorful wildflowers, and abundant waterfowl.
-Once finished with hiking, relax at a picnic table and observe a distant barn in the soft glow of the sunset.
+Sonoma Coast State Park showcases Northern California's rocky coves, tall bluffs, colorful wildflowers, and abundant waterfowl.
+Once finished with a hike, relax at a picnic table and watch the soft glow of the sunset.